Your Show of Shows: Sketches

+The show featured several regular musical sketches, such as the mock rock group The Three Haircuts (Caesar, Reiner, and Morris), a vocal trio who always sang in unison and usually bellowed the lyrics.
+In 1955 RCA Victor recorded and rush-released two songs from the show, "You Are So Rare to Me" and "Goin' Crazy", accompanied by Joe Reisman and his orchestra.

 Preservation

 The kinescopes of the series were retained by Max Liebman; from those shows, a 1973 theatrical film titled Ten from Your Show of Shows was compiled which featured ten sketches.
 In 1976, this was followed by a half-hour syndicated series.

 The Paley Center for Media in Manhattan and Beverly Hills, California, holds an almost complete set of the series, and a set of master tapes of the 1976 syndicated series.

 In 2000, a cache of original scripts from the show were found in a closet of producer Max Liebman, in the City Center building in New York City.
 The find made the front page of The New York Times.
-A former employee of Liebman, Barry Jacobsen, told The New York Times he had left the scripts in the closet and was holding onto the key, planning to come back and retrieve them once City Center decided what to do with the papers; he was never contacted by City Center, and the scripts stayed in the closet until being found in 2000.
+A former employee of Liebman, Barry Jacobsen, told The New York Times he had left the scripts in the closet and was holding onto the key until he could come back to decide how to dispose of them.

-After the program ended the Caesar-Coca team was effectively split into two successor programs the following season: Imogene Coca starred in The Imogene Coca Show (which lasted one season), and Sid Caesar starred in Caesar's Hour, which retained much of the cast and staff of Your Show of Shows.